The West Virginia Teaching and Certification Resource

 Prospective teachers in West Virginia must undergo a criminal history background check by both the West Virginia State Police and Federal Bureau of Investigation.
 Fingerprinting for the background check can be processed at a LiveScan location or via fingerprint cards provided by the West Virginia Department of Education and processed at local law enforcement offices.

 West Virginia Teachers Licensing Application Process

 Once all steps towards West Virginia teacher certification have been completed, applications should be sent to the state’s Department of Education.
-The average processing time is 90 days and the required documentation is as follows:
+The typical processing time is up to 90 days and the required documentation is as follows: